Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Quick Answer: What Is a Terahertz Therapy Device?

-A terahertz therapy device is a consumer wellness device that claims to use or involve terahertz-frequency energy, terahertz waves, terahertz heat, or terahertz-related emission for targeted wellness use.
+A terahertz therapy device is a consumer wellness device that claims to use or involve terahertz-frequency energy, terahertz waves, terahertz-related emission, heat, airflow, light, or some combination of those technologies for targeted wellness use.

 But this is the important part: